ShayBox/USB-MC/README.md

 # USB-MC

 A simple Rust program that downloads and runs the old Minecraft launcher
-Notice: This project is unmaintained, I recommend just using [PolyMC].
+Notice: This project is unmaintained, I recommend just using [PrismLauncher].

 ### Requirements:
 | Minecraft | Recommended |